CALIFORNIA DEMOCRATIC PARTY

 Section 3.
 Regional Officers

-The Northern Region and Southern Region officers are elected by their respective regions.
+The Northern Region and Southern Region officers are elected by the Caucus membership.

 Section 4.
 Duties and Responsibilities of Officers